Professional Reviews

 FamiSafe Full Review

-However, FamiSafe has too many flaws to be considered the best parental control app in 2023.
-Its screen time controls need to be improved on Chromebook, its app monitoring isn’t functional, and it lacks important features like call and SMS monitoring (which top competitors like Qustodio have).
+However, FamiSafe has too many flaws to be considered the best parental control app in 2024.
+Its screen time controls need to be improved on Chromebook, its app monitoring isn’t functional, and it lacks important features like call monitoring (which top competitors like Qustodio have).
+Plus, web filtering tools don’t always block unwanted content.

-But, despite these downsides, I still think FamiSafe is a good choice for most families.
-It’s affordable, covers 5-10 devices, and comes with a 30-day money-back guarantee.
+But, despite these downsides, FamiSafe is still a good choice.
+It’s affordable, covers 5, 10, or unlimited devices, and has a 7-day money-back guarantee.

 FamiSafe Features